A Next Basket Recommendation Reality Check: Performance w.r.t. Repetition and Exploration

+\emph{Novelty of recommendation} is a concept that is similar to, but different from, the notion of exploration that we use in this paper.
+Several novelty related metrics have been proposed, i.e., EPC and EPD~\citep{epc-epd}.
+It is important to note that these metrics are not suitable for our analysis in this paper.
+First, they only focus on measuring the novelty of a ranked list, while we want to not only understand the components within the predicted basket, but also analyze a model's ability to fulfill a user's needs w.r.t.\ repetition and exploration.
+Second, these metrics are not \ac{NBR} specific and only focus on one aspect, i.e., novelty, while we want to make a comparison between repetition and exploration to assess the \ac{NBR} performance.

-To understand the elements in the predicted basket, we propose the \emph{repetition ratio} $RepR$ and the \emph{exploration ratio} $ExplR$ to measure the tendency of the recommendation.
-The overall $RepR$ and $ExplR$ are calculated over all test users as:
+To analyze the composition of a predicted basket, we propose the \emph{repetition ratio}, $\RepR$, and the \emph{exploration ratio}, $\ExplR$. $\RepR$ and $\ExplR$ represent the proportion of \emph{repeat items} and \emph{explore items} in a recommended basket, respectively.
+The overall $\RepR$ and $\ExplR$ scores are calculated over all test users as:\footnote{To assess this performance on a dataset, we use the average performance across users; we also show the corresponding user level $\RepR$ distribution in our analysis.}